Spartanburg, South Carolina: Public and private schools

 Most of the City of Spartanburg's public schools are run by Spartanburg County School District 7, one of seven loosely affiliated districts located in Spartanburg County.
 District 7 students are zoned to Spartanburg High School.
 However, the westernmost part of the city is served by Spartanburg County School District 6, which has two elementary schools within city limits.
 District 6 students are zoned to Paul M. Dorman High School in Roebuck.

 The Spartanburg area is home to the main campus of the South Carolina School for the Deaf and the Blind, which is outside of the city limits in an unincorporated area.
 It has five Regional Outreach Centers throughout the state.
-The city is also home to Spartanburg Preparatory School, a K-8 public charter school that is the only "brick and mortar" charter school in the Upstate.
+The city is also home to Spartanburg Preparatory School, a K–8 public charter school that is the only "brick and mortar" charter school in the Upstate.

-Spartanburg is also home to Spartanburg Christian Academy, a K-12 private school in North Spartanburg, the Spartanburg Day School, a K-12 private school offering the International Baccalaureate in grades K-4, and to Oakbrook Preparatory and Westgate Christian schools, both K-12 private schools.
+Spartanburg is also home to Spartanburg Christian Academy, a K–12 private school in North Spartanburg, the Spartanburg Day School, a K–12 private school offering the International Baccalaureate in grades K–4, and to Oakbrook Preparatory and Westgate Christian schools, both K–12 private schools.
 Located in Hampton Heights, the Montessori Academy of Spartanburg is a PreK-8 private school providing a Montessori educational approach.
 The Meeting Street Academy in downtown Spartanburg is a branch of a Charleston-based private school and currently offers PreK and Kindergarten.

 St. Paul the Apostle Catholic School is located in downtown Spartanburg.
-It is affiliated with the Diocese of Charleston and is K-8.
+It is affiliated with the Roman Catholic Diocese of Charleston and is K–8.